kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

   `
 ```

-From the type definition we can understand the root query  contains a `greeting` attribute which will return a `string` value.
+Here, the query contains a `greeting` attribute that returns a `string` value.

-## Step 4: create  resolver
+## Step 4: Create a  Resolver

-Next step is to add some code to process the request for greeting field, we do that in object called resolver.
-Structure of resolver function will match the Schema defined before.
+a.The next step is to add some code to process the request for greeting field.
+This is specified in a **resolver**.
+The structure of the resolver function must  match the schema.

 ```javascript